Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Appealing a Financial Aid Decision

-After writing the appeal letter, students can mail it or hand it into their financial aid office, depending on preferences and the process determined by the school.
+After writing the appeal letter, you can mail it or hand it into your financial aid office, depending on preferences and the process determined by the school.
 It can help to confirm that the office received it.
-In addition to writing an appeal letter, there are other ways that students can qualify for aid again, depending on the issue that caused the suspension of aid.
+In addition to writing an appeal letter, there are other ways you may be able to qualify for aid again, depending on the issue that caused the suspension of aid.

 Avoiding Financial Mistakes in College

-Additionally, while going to an expensive private school may seem more prestigious, state schools can also be solid options, offering rigorous programs as well.
+Also keep in mind that, while going to an expensive private school may seem more prestigious, state schools can also be solid options, offering rigorous programs as well.

-I Lost My Financial Aid–How Do I Pay For School?
+I Lost My Financial Aid — How Do I Pay For School?

 SoFi Loan Products